denten-books/plain-text/3-chapter.md

 file types.
 Note that at this level, we are not observing patterns of meaning (as repetition of words or word clusters), but rather structural patterns in the underlying bit structure.
 We cannot tell from the image what these types mean, only that they are structured in a particular way.
-Different file formats, like the common `.docx` and `.mobi` will leave a recognizable signature, even when corrupted.
-The sparse topography of the `.txt` file indicates a relative paucity in bit types.
+Structure, in this sense indicates architecture by human hand.
+We expect random, encoded or encrypted, data to render as undifferentiated patternless noise.
+Different file formats, like the common `.docx` and `.mobi` will therefore leave a recognizable signature, even when corrupted.
+The sparse topography of the `.txt` file in the first image indicates a relative paucity in bit types.
 Plain text formats are limited to human-legible UTF-8 or ASCII character sets (used to to encode the `.txt` file).
 The square on the lower right likely represents lower case letters, with the other two squares showing capitals and punctuation.

 The second image shows the same novel encoded into the popular Mobipocket (`.mobi`) book format, used to store books in Amazon Kindle device, for